Daniel Mross - The Rise and Rise of Bitcoin

 Trace Mayer: Oh, my gosh, unbelievable.

 Daniel Mross: So, our first interview we lost all the footage of the original ones and we had a second camera that wasn't quite as good.
 So, we kind of had a reference to it.
-But, you know, Nick panicked and said, “Okay.
-Well, this was kind of the whole start of, you know, where we're going to go.
+But, Nick panicked and said, “Okay.
+Well, this was kind of the whole start of where we're going to go.
 I need to go and re-film this interview.”

-So he packed up the car and he went back a second time again and re-shot all the interviews, kind of, had you know he was even asking Charlie to wear the same shirt and things like that, you know, wanting to have consistency, but the lucky part was that was, it so happened that when he went back a second time that's when Jared from Tradehill was visiting.
+So he packed up the car and he went back a second time again and re-shot all the interviews, kind of had, was even asking Charlie to wear the same shirt and things like that, wanting to have consistency, but the lucky part was that was, it so happened that when he went back a second time that's when Jared from Tradehill was visiting.

-And he was introduced to Jared then and filmed a little bit with him and that kind of was the introduction that led to Jared eventually being, you know, one of the major characters that we follow in the story.
-So, you know, it was luck again.
+And he was introduced to Jared then and filmed a little bit with him and that kind of was the introduction that led to Jared eventually being one of the major characters that we follow in the story.
+So, it was luck again.
 It was bad luck that kind of turned into good luck because it introduced us to another main character.

 Daniel Mross: Yeah.
 I think so, right?
-I mean, you have and that’s, I think, that's something that you know, as I mentioned in the film.
-A lot of the people that we met, a lot of people that we interviewed they're go-getters.
+I mean, you have and that’s, I think, that's something that, as I mentioned in the film, a lot of the people that we met, a lot of people that we interviewed they're go-getters.
 They're people that, you know, they have an idea and they want to, they dedicate their time and effort to achieving it.
 And, they don't give up very easily.

-And when you have a whole community of people especially early on it was, you know, consisted of a lot of people that had that attitude, you know, entrepreneurs that are willing to take risks, you know, people that are willing to try things out an experiment even if they know overwhelmingly the odds are against them, you know, if you have a whole bunch of people that are like that which makes up a good part of the bitcoin community.
-I think, that's part of why bitcoin has grown so quickly and has become so successful.
+And when you have a whole community of people especially early on it was, you know, consisted of a lot of people that had that attitude, you know, entrepreneurs that are willing to take risks, people that are willing to try things out an experiment even if they know overwhelmingly the odds are against them, if you have a whole bunch of people that are like that which makes up a good part of the bitcoin community, I think that's part of why bitcoin has grown so quickly and has become so successful.

 What's in store?Trace Mayer: Yeah, I mean you just you just got this whole community that’s just like honey badgers its way through like whatever you thrown at it.
 You know, like whether it's Bitcoinica, like failing and losing 50,000 bitcoins or whatever it was or Mt.
 Gox, like $500 million, poof, gone.
 I mean, we've just seen failure after failure different services and everything in bitcoin.